 Cool branding feature possible for the videos and pictures :)

-Higher than all the other cloud services except Mega.
+Higher than most of the other cloud services except Mega.

 Pro 2tb storage and 2tb bandwidth

 Unlike all the other clouds this makes it great for sharing large files.
 To lots of people.